 This paper has used personal income tax data to construct homogeneous series of top income shares in Canada over the course of the 20th century.
 A number of important findings have emerged.
 First and most striking are the close parallels between the patterns and composition of top incomes in Canada and the United States.
 Both countries experienced a sharp drop in top shares during World War II with no recovery before the 1970s.
-However, during the last two decades, the top groups have largely recovered their pre-war levels.
-Interestingly, this recent increase in income concentration has not been associated with increased mobility at the top of the income distribution in Canada.
-Moreover both countries have experienced the same shift in the composition of top incomes.
-Today earners of employment income have, to a large extent, replaced rentiers at the top of the income distribution in both Canada and the United States.
+However, during the last two decades, the top groups have recovered their pre-war levels.
+Moreover both countries have experienced the same shift in the composition of top incomes (although this change is less dramatic in Canada than in the United States): until the 1960s, top incomes in both countries were mostly composed of passive capital income and the share of labor income was small.
+However, the dramatic increase in top income shares over the last 20 years is due to a surge in the top wages and salaries.
+As a result, today the income earners have, to a large extent, replaced rentiers at the top of the income distribution.